Panic Attack While Pregnant – Causes, Symptoms & Coping Tips

 Who Is at Risk of Suffering Panic Attacks While Pregnant?

-What Causes Panic Attack in Pregnancy?
+What Causes a Panic Attack in Pregnancy?

-Following are some reasons that may cause this situation during pregnancy:
+The following are some reasons that may cause this situation during pregnancy:

 1. If You Have Experienced It Before

 It is quite likely that if you have suffered a panic attack in the past, you may suffer it during your pregnancy, too.
-This may happen because the anxiety and other triggers of the attack may be present during pregnancy, too, and thus, may make you more prone to it.
+This may happen because the anxiety and other triggers of the attack may be present during pregnancy, too, and thus, may make you more prone to it (2).

 2. Your Changing Hormones